-Borrowers who meet all of the below criteria are not required to document a previous 12 month history of owning and managing rental properties.
+Borrowers who meet all the criteria below are not required to document a previous 12 month history of owning and managing rental properties.
 Underwriting may, in its discretion, request a motivation letter or other information as necessary to establish the loan as a business purpose loan.
 In instances where there are multiple Borrowers and all Borrowers do not meet the below requirements, the file is subject to additional due diligence to verify it will be a business purpose loan.

-- 680 FICO - 1.000 DSCR based on a 30 year amortizing payment - 0x30x12 on all housing trade lines as of the application date - No mortgage forbearances with a missed payment in the most recent 12 months prior to the application date - Purchase transactions only - Borrower must own their current primary residence
+- 1.000 DSCR based on a 30 year amortizing payment - Max 75% LTV - Min 12mo Reserves - 0x30x12 on all housing trade lines as of the application date - No mortgage forbearances with a missed payment in the most recent 12 months prior to the application date - · Purchase transactions only - Borrower must own their current primary residence or second home